mike76-dev/sia-satellite/SETUP.md

 Once you have an account with Stripe, go to the "Developers" section of the Dashboard.
 You need to do three things there:
 1. Switch off the "Test mode" (the slider on the right-hand side).
 2. Go to the "API keys" tab and request the Publishable key and the Secret key.
 Take a note of both.
-3. Go to the "Webhooks" tab and add a new endpoint with the URL `https://your_domain/api/stripe/webhook` listening for `payment_intent.succeeded` events.
+3. Go to the "Webhooks" tab and add a new endpoint with the URL `https://your_domain/api/stripe/webhook` listening for `payment_intent.succeeded` and `payment_intent.payment_failed` events.
 Reveal the signing secret and take a note of it.

 ## Checking the Siacoin Exchange Rate API